About - Summary

 Counsel of Victorian Bar

 Mr Vickery signed the role of Counsel of the Victorian Bar in 1978, having read in the chambers of Mr. M.E.J.
 Black (formerly Chief Justice, Federal Court of Australia).
+He was appointed as Secretary of the Bar Ethics Committee, which he occupied before taking silk.

 Queen's Counsel (QC)